Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

  prob multi task counter and just keep multihit counter

+ next step go over bs.inc and commands to see what I changed or added make note of that in inc so I don't lose it and can readd them after well for existing commands can add them in ee in advance of copy over so I don't lose anything

+ that'll be best methodology for all changes prob see where the EE equivalent is, add my changes as needed and then port that over

  New idea for arceus genesect type null/sylvally but requires complete item expansion smh - noting for now